marijnalta/computationalmusicology/README.md

 - [Bones - Oliver Koletzki](https://open.spotify.com/track/2nEMZAY2Hoa4eZwmvvt8vP?si=x6uH65B8T-SIFwafysX3Dw)
   WHY: Lots of lyrics, which is not that common in the other tracks in the playlist.
 - [Inkel jet 880 - Lauer](https://open.spotify.com/track/4p37U29L7s3uDxl46IpFGl?si=V3aZZf8gSH6LMcuQ2bcVvA)
-  WHY: Different build up than most of the other songs in the playlist, also a bit happier than avarage.
+  WHY: Different build up than most of the other songs in the playlist, also a bit happier than average.